-(9) Share Distribution
+(10) Share Distribution

-At September 30, 2004, the major shareholders of Yahoo Japan Corporation held a very high stake in the Company, with over 75% of its equity owned by SOFTBANK CORP. and Yahoo!
+At December 31, 2004, the major shareholders of Yahoo Japan Corporation held a very high stake in the Company, with over 75% of its equity owned by SOFTBANK CORP. and Yahoo!
 Inc. The Company has requested the cooperation of these major shareholders in decreasing the proportion of fixed shares, but at present it is difficult to imagine any significant change in the short term.
-As a result, it is highly likely that the proportion of fixed shares will remain high for the time being.
-In future, if the two above companies were to further increase their proportion of fixed shares by purchasing shares from certain other major shareholders it is possible in the worst case scenario that the Company would violate the listing standards of the stock exchange its shares are listed on and be forced to delist its shares.
+As a result, it is highly likely that the proportion of fixed shares will remain high for the time being. it is possible in the worst case scenario that the Company would violate the listing standards of the stock exchange its shares are listed on.